July 17 - 25, 2020

 A morning departure from Dawson City in the Yukon to fly across the Arctic Circle to Inuvik, NWT.
 Inuvik is situated on the banks of the Mackenzie River.
 This river is the second longest river in North America after the Mississippi River.
 The city of Inuvik was conceived in 1953 as a replacement administrative center for the hamlet of Aklavik across the Mackenzie River.
 The name Inuvik , means "Place of Man”.
 Upon arrival transfer to the hotel that will be ‘home’ for the next 2-nights.
 After settling in you will be taken on a city tour as well as do a walking tour to the Igloo Church, built in 1960 and is a land mark of the city, the Interpretive Center and the community greenhouse garden.

-This morning you will fly over the McKenzie River Delta to the northern community of Tuktoyaktuk.
+This morning you will travel on the "first all-weather road to Canada's Arctic Coast" by the McKenzie River Delta to the northern community of Tuktoyaktuk.
+This highway was officially opened on November 15, 2017.
 The delta is approximately 62 km across.
 The hamlet is commonly referred to as Tuk and is located on the shores of the Arctic Ocean and lies north of the Arctic Circle.
 A local guide will give you a cultural tour of the hamlet and a “northern lunch” at his home.
 You will have a chance to dip your toes in the frigid waters of the Arctic Ocean.
-View the “Pingos” which are mounds of ice buried under dirt and vegetation, as you return to Inuvik this afternoon, via the new road that connects Inuvik and Tuktoyaktuk.
-The evening is free to enjoy how you would choose.
+View the “Pingos” which are mounds of ice buried under dirt and vegetation, before you retrace your journey back to Inuvik this afternoon.

 The morning is a surprise “Select Experience” before flying from Inuvik this afternoon to Yellowknife, the capital city of the Northwest Territories.
 Situated on the shores of Great Slave Lake, the 10th largest freshwater lake in the world.
 Yellowknife is known as the Diamond Capital of Canada.

-Today you tour Yellowknife, visiting ‘Old Town, the Diamond Interpretive Centre, and have lunch on your own at the historic “Wild Cat Café”, one of the oldest establishments in the city.
+Today you tour Yellowknife, visiting ‘Old Town as well as the Diamond Interpretive Centre.
 Visit Buffalo Air made famous by the TV show, “Arctic Air” plus time for you to visit the Interpretive Center and the Legislative Building on your own.
-Enjoy a “Farewell Dinner” this evening at “Bullocks Bistro”.
+Enjoy a “Farewell Dinner” this evening.

 Your Northern Excursion comes to an end and you transfer to the airport for your return flight to Edmonton, Calgary or Vancouver.